Eyewitness account

 Third hurdle!

 Those precious brief seconds slipped us right through.
-Our “sliding doors”.
-The boom barrier slammed shut mechanically and mercilessly like a “guillotine” balanced by its counterweight.
-If I had had two heads, one would have rolled – most likely – the romantic side of a pre-med aspirant, who just a few days earlier, had collected donation in our SPCN Lecture Hall for Central-Region refugees – not knowing he himself end up mumbling in disbelief:
+Our “sliding doors” for the lack of equivalent expression.
+The boom barrier mercilessly – like a “guillotine” blade in vertical drop, slow to a stop only by its counterweight.
+If I had had two heads, one would have rolled – most likely – its romantic twin of that pre-med aspirant, who a day earlier, had collected donation in our SPCN Lecture Hall for Central-Region refugees – not knowing himself end up joining their exodus: “Do you know the way to the river”.

 CLUB NAUTIQUE PARKING

 Inside the gate, in broad daylight, shirtless bystanders were milling about, lurking and looting.
 Office supplies and abandoned equipment littered the ground.
-Even police changed to plain clothes to join in: “Finally US Aid got to us – furniture and air conditioner”.
+Even police changed to plain clothes to join in: “Finally US Aid got to us.”
+He meant furniture and air conditioner, luxury none of us on “dong” salary could ever afford.
+Even on my brother’s medic captain’s pay, his first wife couldn’t afford to stay “til death do us part”, hence, my single brother was again with us.

-What had been bottled up e.g. class resentment, religious and ethnic strife, 400X Hiroshima worth of bomb – 4.6 million tons to be exact- agent Orange and agent CIA, death and destruction, displacement and dispossession – finally popped, Khmer-Rouge style: the inmates running the asylum.
+What had been bottled up e.g. class resentment, religious and ethnic strife, 400X Hiroshima worth of bomb – 4.6 million tons to be exact- agent Orange and agent CIA, death and destruction, divorce and dispossession – finally popped, Khmer-Rouge style: the inmates running the asylum.
+Its lit blew up.

 My brother saw a parked car whose chauffeur slump over its steering wheel.
 His body was the only one on the lot that wasn’t moving.
 There was nothing more dangerous than young men who suddenly be in the possession of a loaded gun.
 Heck, even young girls too (revolutionary chic’s!).